segue90/OoT-Randomizer/Notes/GUI/architecture.md

 * is-colors &rarr; Used to identify sections that contain settings with a Custom Color option which attaches the color picker module to these sections
 * is-sfx &rarr;Used to identify SFX related sections.
 Not used at the moment and can be removed
 * col-span &rarr; How many columns this section should try to occupy, affecting its width.
 If not set, the GUI will calculate a proper col-span automatically based on the number of columns available.
 On its biggest size the GUI can fit 4 columns per row, on its smallest 1.
 If this setting is used and not enough columns are available to satisfy this setting, it takes as many as possible.
 Thus setting a col-span of 4 will ensure that the section always takes up one full row regardless of GUI size
 * row-span &rarr; Required and has to be set.
 How many rows this section should try to occupy, affecting its height.
-The GUI will distribute the available height evenly between each row, thus giving a section 2 rows will proportionally make it have a greater height than with 1
+The GUI will distribute the available height evenly between each row, thus giving a section 2 rows will proportionally make it have a greater height than with 1.
+The three different numbers represent three different screen size presets: mobile, tablet, desktop
 * settings &rarr; An array of settings to render in the section, see next

 The settings array follows that defines the settings that should appear in this section.
 The following keys are supported: